apache/pulsar-dotpulsar/README.md

 Contributions are welcomed and greatly appreciated.
 See also the list of [contributors](https://github.com/apache/pulsar-dotpulsar/contributors) who participated in this project.

-If your contribution adds Pulsar features for Go clients, you need to update both the [Pulsar docs](https://pulsar.apache.org/docs/client-libraries/) and the [Client Feature Matrix](https://pulsar.apache.org/client-feature-matrix/).
+If your contribution adds Pulsar features for C# clients, you need to update both the [Pulsar docs](https://pulsar.apache.org/docs/client-libraries/) and the [Client Feature Matrix](https://pulsar.apache.org/client-feature-matrix/).
 See [Contribution Guide](https://pulsar.apache.org/contribute/site-intro/#pages) for more details.

 ## License